jenlu33/puppr_project/README.md

 #### Photo feed
 ![alt-text](readme_images/Puppr3.png)
 Once logged in, a user will see the photo feed and be able to access all other pages.
+Each photo displays the user's username and title.
 Clicking on a photo will lead to the show page where the photo's owner can delete the photo.

 #### Other
 * Photo show page